helsing-ai/nyl/docs/content/reference/templating/inlining/helmcharts.md

 weight: 5
 ---

-# Inlining
+# HelmChart

-Nyl supports inlining of Kubernetes resources generated from templates in your configuration.
-Resources that are inlined by Nyl are typically in the `inline.nyl.io/v1` API group, however Nyl also has the concept of [components](./components.md) which effectively allow you to define your own API groups and resource kinds for inlined resources.

-## Helm charts

-Nyl currently only supports inlining of Helm charts.
-Helm charts are inlined by specifying a `HelmChart` resource in your configuration.
+Nyl allows you to inline Helm charts by specifying a `HelmChart` resource in your manifest.
 Just like any other resource, the Helm chart resource values can be templated using Nyl's [structured templating](../templating/basics.md) (for example to inject secrets), and are then rendered to Kubernetes resources that are inlined in your configuration.

 __Example__